What Is Green Plumbing?

-A plumbing system is essential to modern-day living, allowing us to access clean water and indulge in proper waste disposal.
+A plumbing system is essential to modern-day living.
+It allows us to access clean water and dispose of waste properly.

 This informative read will explore the most effective ways to go green with your plumbing.
 But before that, let’s get back to basics.